|

 Mumbai has established five super-specialty clinics for cardiology,

 neurology, orthopedics, ophthalmology, and minimal access surgery.
-One

-a full range of cardiovascular diagnostics and surgeries.
+offering a full range of cardiovascular diagnostics and surgeries.

 Jaslok Hospital, one of the India’s oldest and most venerated, offers